grabbeh/did-you-mean-personal-data/README.md

 ````

 You'll also need to set up an account to allow tunnelling of your localhost to a publicly available URL.
 Ngrok is a popular choice!

+DynamoDB is used to store installations and state to verify OAUTH requests.
+No other data is stored.
+Is it personal data though?
+Maybeeee.